Skip to content

 V4 - helpKeywordHandler

-This workflow responds to "help" keyword requests by sending users the SIFA helpline number (0800-SIFA-00) via their preferred communication channel (WhatsApp or SMS) and logs the interaction for tracking purposes.
+This workflow responds to help keyword requests by sending contact information to youth via WhatsApp or SMS and logging the interaction for tracking purposes.

 Purpose